NishDoitAll/Bot_for_OnlineClasses_onTEAMS/README.md

  - Open Microsoft teams on your browser, login to your account, change the dashboard view to list view .
- - enter your mail id and discord url
- `CREDS  = {'email' : 'myemail@email.com', 'passwd':'''mypassword'''}`
+ - enter your mail id and discord url in the program `CREDS  = {'email' : 'myemail@email.com', 'passwd':'''mypassword'''}`

  `webhook_url = "https://discordapp.com/...."`